youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 8: Jetpack Compose Navigation.md

 In this step you'll wire up the `RallyTabRow` and will get to delete the current manual navigation code.
 After you have finished this step, the navigation component will completely take care of routing.

-**Note:** To make your code testable, we recommend not passing around the navController.
+**com.example.sky.database.Note:** To make your code testable, we recommend not passing around the navController.
 In this codelab, you will be providing callbacks to enable navigating from a single point of responsibility.

 Still in `RallyActivity`, you'll find that the `RallyTabRow` composable has a callback when a tab has been clicked, called `onTabSelected`.
 Update the selection code to use `navController` for navigating to the selected screen.